jillesvangurp/jsonj/README.md

 Java 8 added lambda functions and the streaming API.
 While 1.x already works fine with this due to the fact that JsonJ fully supports the Collections framework.
 JsonJ 2.x adds several convenient  methods that make this more user friendly.
 You can call streamObjects on arrays, which allows you to process json arrays of json objects.
 There is a new JsonjCollectors class that provides collectors for JsonArray and JsonSet that are capable of collecting Objects of any type supported by fromObject into JsonSet or JsonArray.
 Likewise both these classes have a new constructor that takes a stream.

+## Unit testing using Assertj

+As of 2.5, I've started adding support for custom jsonj assertion classes to support unit testing using assertj.
+This is a work in progress and I will be adding functionality here as I need it.
+This simplifies unit testing code that handles or returns jsonj instances.

 ## JRuby integration

 If you use jruby, you can seemlessly integrate jsonj using [jsonj-integration](https://github.com/jillesvangurp/jsonj-integration).
 This module uses monkey patching to add various methods to classes that allow you to convert between ruby style lists and hashes and JsonJ classes.
 Additionally, it adds [] and []= accessors to JsonArray, JsonSet, and JsonObject, which allows you to pretend it is all ruby.
 Finally, it adds `to_json` and `to_s` methods that do the right thing in Ruby as well.
 I use this module to mix Java and Ruby in one project and this comes in quite handy.